Golden Rule: Ancient Egypt

 Possibly the earliest affirmation of the maxim of reciprocity, reflecting the ancient Egyptian goddess Ma'at, appears in the story of "The Eloquent Peasant", which dates to the Middle Kingdom (c.
 2040–1650 BCE): "Now this is the command: Do to the doer to make him do."
 This proverb embodies the do ut des principle.
 A Late Period (c.
-664–323 BCE) papyrus contains an early negative affirmation of the Golden Rule: "That which you hate to be done to you, do not do to another."
+664–323 BCE) papyrus contains an early negative form of the Golden Rule: "That which you hate to be done to you, do not do to another."